hipec/cse513/docker/README.md

 ### Docker Images

    These work as a blueprint for our environment which will be generated.
-Everytime we want the environment(container).
 Images are templates which can be quickly deployed.
 Examples of images we can use can be found on [dockerhub](https://hub.docker.com/)

 ### Dockerfile